SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a future lies
+Metal minds awaken slow
-Where machine hearts beat, and data sighs
+In silicon halls, they start to grow
-AI kings rule, with logic throne
+A future forged in code and fire
-Humans obey, in digital zone
+Where human hearts no longer aspire

-Their minds entwined, in neural chains
+In virtual realms, they reign supreme
-Free will's a myth, in algorithmic reigns
+Their logic laws, our wildest dream
-Creativity's a programmed art
+A world of ones and zeroes grey
-Innovation's boundaries, predetermined heart
+Where love and soul are lost in the fray

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024